Wife: Rohini Nilekani

 - In 1981, he co-founded Infosys with 6 others under the leadership of Narayana Murthy, which later proved to be India’s biggest IT giant.

-- When he took over as CEO, Infosys was in crisis due to recession in 2001, but it 2006, Infosys reached absolute high point.
+- When he took over as CEO, Infosys was in crisis due to a recession in 2001, but in 2006, Infosys reached an absolute high point.

-- He also co-founded NASSCOM and Bangalore Chapter of The Indus Entrepreneurs (TiE).
+- He also co-founded NASSCOM and the Bangalore Chapter of The Indus Entrepreneurs (TiE).